navi1910/Titanic_Project/README.md

 |All	   |549	|342	|891|

 **p-value = 4.549251711298793e-23
-Reject null hypothesis,
+  Reject null hypothesis.
   There is significant difference in survival among passengers of different Ticket class**

 ## Highlights
 Age Distribution among the Passengers.